GumptionWare/git-sockcamp/README.md

 ### The Plan: Use `git revert`

-To simulate this scenario, I'll create three text files and push them to the remote repository.
+To exercise this scenario, I'll create three text files and push them to the remote repository.

-After the third `git push`, I'll claw back that second push.
+After the third `git push`, I'll "un-do" that second push.

 ```
 % echo "# git-sockcamp" >> About.md